scalameta/metals/docs/build-tools/mill.md

 ---

-Mill is one of the newest build tools developed by Li Haoyi in order to create something simpler and more intuitive than most of other today's build tools.
+Mill is one of the newest build tools developed by Li Haoyi in order to create something simpler and more intuitive than most of the other build tools today.
 There is an extensive documentation on the
 [Mill website](http://www.lihaoyi.com/mill/).